ZeyuYuwen96/Automated-Vehicle-Damage-Detection-/README.md

 # Automated Vehicle Damage Detection (Multimodal Learning)

-This repository contains the code, cropped ROI images, and metadata for an automated vehicle damage detection pipeline.
+This repository contains the code, a small sample of cropped ROI images, and metadata for an automated vehicle damage detection pipeline.
 The project combines **computer vision** and **text metadata** to detect and classify vehicle damage, analogous to autonomous vehicle (AV) perception evaluation.

 The system is designed to: